Went to a new Shanghai restaurant in town. Order the shanghai fried noodles. It’s expensive. I know there are many recipes website to browse.

 Next add 1 Tbs oil, fry carrots, cabbages, fungus, cook until soften for about 5 minutes.
 Then break up Udon gently with hands and add them to the wok.

 Now add both soy sauces, vinegar and sugar.
-Stir together until the noodles get an even, brown color.
+Let it simmer about 2 minutes Stir together until the noodles get an even, brown colour about 5 minutes.
 I prefer my noodles light brown colour.
 Season with salt and pepper to taste.
 Serve hot with cut red chilli if you are chilli eaters!!!!!

 Note: If you cannot find Japanese Udon, substitute with yellow noodles.
-You may add green leafty vegetables such as bok choy or choy sum. f you’re not seeing the color you want, add a little more dark soy sauce.
+You may add green leafy vegetables such as bok choy or choy sum.
+If you’re not seeing the colour you want, add a little more dark soy sauce.

 You may add a few more drops vinegar right before eating; totally up to you.
 Or fried shallots and garlic.